 Throughout the world, New Years Eve is celebrated in similar ways with parties, drinks, and fireworks.
 But in America, we have our own tradition that sets us apart.
-Starting in 1907, the tradition of the New Years Eve ball drop began in Times Square.
-Now, the glistening ball is watched by thousands of people across the country and many cities have adopted their own special and unique version of the New York City tradition.
-As long as it is on New Years Eve, it appears you can drop just about anything from the sky to celebrate the upcoming year.
+Starting in 1907, the tradition of the ball drop began in Times Square.
+Now, the glistening ball is watched by thousands of people across the country and many cities have adopted their own special and unique version of the NYC tradition.
+However, it appears you can drop just about anything from the sky to celebrate the upcoming year.

 Hawaii is the epitome of fun and relaxation.
 With beautiful weather year-round, you can escape the harsh winter and enjoy your New Years Eve with the ocean breeze and waves.
 Hawaii takes a flavorful twist on the New Years Eve ball drop by raising a "Hala Kahiki", or Pineapple, up into the air.
 Sip on some pineapple wine and watch this oversized fruit drop in celebration of the oncoming year in the beautiful Mililani.

-Being near the largest Ponderosa Pine forests in North America, it's fitting that each New Year in Flagstaff, Arizona is brought in by dropping a giant 70-pound glowing metal pinecone.
+Being near the largest Ponderosa Pine forests in North America, it's fitting that each year in Flagstaff, Arizona is brought in by dropping a giant 70-pound glowing metal pine cone.
 The citizens of Flagstaff gather in the historic downtown area and watch the cone fall from the bough of the Hotel Weatherford.
 There is a multitude of live music at local bars and restaurants and, of course, there are fireworks to be enjoyed.